ericstar20/KPMG_Virtual_Intern/README.md

 As a data analyst, my primary mission is assisting Sprocket Central Pty Ltd with its customer and transaction data.
 Then, help them to make better marketing strategies.

 ## Getting Started
-This internships has three Tasks:
+This internship has three Tasks:

 1. Data Quality: this task involved assessing the data quality to ensure it was ready for analysis.

-2. Data Insights: this module involved analysing customer databases to determine customer trends and behaviour.
+2. Data Insights: this module involved analyzing customer databases to determine customer trends and behavior.

 3. Data Presentation: dashboards were created to suggest ways on how the client could think about growing the business.

 ## Result
 I used Agglomerative Clustering to create customer segments on the old customer data.
 Then, using this model to predict new customers' potential clusters.